Storage bloggers dissect big data, FCoE and more as we wrap up the storage blogs from May.

-The anti virus industry is starting to crank up the sales pitch around Apple after the vendor was hit by a highly publicised attack that has left users looking for a system update and guidance from the Mac maker.
-For many years there was a belief held onto by Mac users that the platform was more se
+The anti-virus industry is starting to crank up the sales pitch around Apple after the vendor was hit by a highly publicised attack that has left users looking for a system update and guidance from the Mac maker.

-Acer has taken drastic action to get its self back on track swinging the axe on 300 EMEA staff and announcing a $150 write-off to clear its high channel inventory.
-The moves are being made by the CEO J.T Wang, who has bid his own remuneration goodbye as he authorizes the write-off.
-The moves are the
+Acer has taken drastic action to get itself back on track swinging the axe on 300 EMEA staff and announcing a $150 write-off to clear its high channel inventory.
+The moves are being made by the CEO J.T Wang, who has bid his own remuneration goodbye as he authorises the write-off.

 At the Text Analytics Summit, Chris Jones of Zynga presented 14 steps on how to ensure a voice-of-the-customer program delivers.

 Read this interview to learn what "embedded Agile" looks like, how it's done, and how teams can convert effectively from traditional means.

 Bolton College linked its buildings facilities to the campus network and is using a network monitoring and management system that sees both buildings and IT resources.

 As regulations increase, more compliance organizations and professionals are seeing the value of social networking tools to share information on regulatory compliance services.

 Information quality guru Larry English says the keys to improving quality include proactive monitoring and ferreting out the root cause of problems.

 Carriers must differentiate their content monetization strategies by offering advertisers something pure-play CDN providers cannot: subscriber usage data and video QoE metrics.